John C. Manly

 single-victim pre-trial settlement in history for the type of abuse suffered.

-Since that time, Mr. Manly has devoted his time to assembling a powerful
+Since that time, Mr. Manly has devoted his time to assemble a powerful

 team of attorneys who specialize in litigating sexual abuse civil cases